How to correct payroll remitting errors

 If your remittance is late, we may apply a late remitting penalty.

-If you over-remitted in 2013, attach a detailed note to your T4 summary indicating the reason for the overpayment and whether you want us to transfer this amount to another account or another year, or refund the overpayment to you.
+If you over-remitted in 2014, you can request for the transfer of the credit or request a refund online using My Business Account, if you are a business owner; or Represent a Client, if you are an authorized representative or employee.
+You can also attach a detailed note to your T4 summary indicating the reason for the overpayment and whether you want us to transfer this amount to another account or another year, or refund the overpayment to you.

 After we received your information return, we do a Pensionable and insurable earnings review (PIER) to make sure that you remitted the right amount of CPP and EI.
 For more information about PIER, see Pensionable and insurable earnings review (PIER).

 - Correcting errors – Salary overpayment, and CPP and EI recovery and overpayment